Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in the Philippines, particularly among students preparing for exams or professionals looking to improve their English skills.
 Offering private lessons can supplement your income or even become your primary job.
 You can advertise your services through social media, community boards, or by partnering with local language schools.
+Online companies also provide a platform to connect with a broader range of students.
 Private tutoring offers flexibility and allows you to build strong, personal relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in the Philippines and may even secure a position before you arrive.